Networking has been consistently demonstrated as the most effective job search strategy, so why are so many people reluctant to network?

 Sheer Terror!
 I am much too shy/introverted to do this!

-- If you are not a naturally extroverted person, the concept of networking can seem massively intimidating.
-It helps to remember that networking is not primarily about you, it is about the other person.
-Skills like listening attentively, asking good questions and showing an interest in others are key.
+- It helps to remember that networking is not primarily about you.
+It is about the other person.
+Skills like listening attentively, asking good questions ,and showing an interest in others are key.
 And if the idea of making cold calls day after day or attending self-proclaimed “networking events” ranks among your worst nightmares, there is no rule that says you have to network this way.
 Focus on creating and fostering relationships in ways that work for you, be that community involvement, referrals from friends, or talking with professors.

 I don’t like schmoozing/using people – networking seems rude/aggressive to me.

 - Done poorly and with the wrong attitude, networking can indeed come across as aggressive and inconsiderate.
-Good networking, however, is about seeking out mutually beneficial relationships it’s a two-way street.
-Never assume that you can “use” someone and then just move on: reputations spread quickly within organizations and fields and you want to build a reputation as a “giver” not a “taker.”
+Good networking, however, is about seeking out mutually beneficial relationships.
+Never assume that you can “use” someone and then just move on.
 Show respect for your contacts’ time by doing your homework prior to any meeting.
-Do not try and push someone to do more for you than they are willing and make sure to show your appreciation by following up with a simple thank you note or email.
+Do not push someone to do more for you than they are willing.
+Make sure to show your appreciation by following up with a simple thank you note or email.

 I don’t like asking for help or imposing on people – won’t that seem desperate?!

-- People influence and help us out in our lives and careers in a myriad of different ways.
-When you are just starting out in your career there is no way that you could have all of the answers and information that you need to make fully informed choices.
-Rest assured that anyone you talk to will have received help from someone somewhere along their career path and they will likely be quite pleased to give back a little.
+- Rest assured that anyone you talk to will have received help from someone somewhere along their career path, and they will likely be quite pleased to give back a little.
 By asking for help you are giving others the opportunity to give and share their knowledge, wisdom and passion for their field.
 It can be a genuine pleasure to talk about your career path and interests with an eager listener.

-- Attitude is everything here.
-Neediness, selfish-ness and desperation repel others; kindness, generosity and genuine interest in people attract.
+- Attitude is everything.
+Neediness, selfishness, and desperation repel others; kindness, generosity and genuine interest in people attract.

 - As a job seeker it is natural to feel somewhat vulnerable and powerless at times – consciously remind yourself that you have a lot to offer others, be it your time, enthusiasm, knowledge, contacts, advice, skills or a listening ear.